skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 We need two "methods" for keys: `hash` and `equals`.
 The hash function should return a uniformly distributed integer.
 As is usually the case, less uniform fast hashes generally do better than highly-uniform slow hashes.
-For hash maps under ~100K elements, a 32-bit hash is fine, but larger maps should use a 64-bit hash state and result.
+For hash maps under ~100K elements a 32-bit hash is fine, but larger maps should use a 64-bit hash state and result.
 Hash collisions revert to linear, linked list performance and, per the birthday paradox, that will happen often with 32-bit hashes on large hash maps.